vdb86/screensaver.digitalclock/README.md

 - Background image (Users can select one colored background image from the list)

 This screensaver is configured for every skin separately since it has to use Fonts defined by the skin!
+If the skin is not on the list the screensaver won't work with it:

+Aeon Nox 5
+Aeon MQ5
+Aeon MQ6
+Amber (Works, we're just waiting for the skin update) AppTV (Works, we're just waiting for the skin update)
+Arctic: Zephyr (Works but it still doesn't have the proper font - contacted the developer) Avalon (Works, we're just waiting for the skin update) Back Row (Works, we're just waiting for the skin update) Bello
+Black Glass Nova (Works, we're just waiting for the skin update) Box (Works but it still doesn't have the proper font - contacted the developer) Cirrus Extended (Works, we're just waiting for the skin update) Confluence
+Conq (Works but it still doesn't have the proper font - contacted the developer) Eminence (Works but it still doesn't have the proper font - contacted the developer) Maximinimalism (Works, we're just waiting for the skin update) Metropolis (Works, we're just waiting for the skin update) Mimic
+Nebula (Works, we're just waiting for the skin update) Neon
+Rapier
+Refocus (Works but it still doesn't have the proper font - contacted the developer) Retouched
+Sio2 (Works, we're just waiting for the skin update) Titan
+Transparency
+Xperience1080

+If your skin is not on the list, and you would like it to be - send me a message.

+I have tested this screensaver with a couple of languages and on two systems, windows 7 laptop and Raspberry Pi 2 running Openelec.

+Possible issues:
+Depending on your language and selected date format the date text might become ... that means that the text for the date is too long, I can fix that easily, just let me know if it happens.
+(Screenshot would be great including which language you are using and how many letters are supposed to be on the screen)
+Everything else should work just fine, let me know if you encounter any bugs or issues.